stevepeeff/MordheimBuilder/MordheimTableTop/MordheimBuilder ReadMe.txt

 ﻿TODO LIST
 * Maximize the number of equipped  weapons (2 CC 2Ms see page 47) DONE, => show user max is reached,
-* Save does not override the saved file
+* Save does not override the saved file.
+* Set filename on load, so save overwrite the previous version
 * Improve the Special rules view
 * Miscellaneous Equipment
 * Solve event handler, selecting new warband, remove previous subscription